 Angel Cake, #recipesfromtheheart

 Today's Cancer & Hospice Awareness Campaign event is being hosted by Kim of Cravings of a Lunatic and Jen of Juanita's Cocina.
-They teamed up with their blogger friends to help raise awareness and support for Cancer and Hospice today in memory of Kim's dad.
-We encourage everyone to read the posts and share their own experiences with cancer.
+They teamed up with their blogger friends to help raise awareness and support for Cancer and Hospice.
 We also would like to encourage everyone to donate to the Canadian Cancer Society, the American Cancer Society and also to the Canadian Hospice Palliative Care Association.
-Hospice was a key element during Kim's father's battle with cancer.
-They made it possible for Kim to care for him at home.
-So please show your support and donate if you can.
-You can also contact your local Hospice and donate directly to them if you wish.
-A little goes a long way!

 Lung cancer snipped short the life of my Great-Aunt Mabel.
 The cancerous smoking habit which claimed her life was probably born from a need for relief from the stressors in her life.